matsui528/faiss_tips/build.md

 # Build
-This is a step-by-step instruction for building faiss from source.
+This document is a step-by-step instruction for building faiss from the source.
 We assume:
 - x86 architecture
 - CPU
 - Ubuntu 20.04
 - miniconda for python environment
-- Intel MKL (we can install it simply by `apt` for Ubuntu 20.04+)
+- Intel MKL (we can install it simply by `apt` for Ubuntu 20.04 or higher)
 - AVX2

 We will install faiss and conda on `$HOME`, i.e.,